diyjac/AgileTrainer/README.md

 | continuousTrainer.py | Continuous Trainer | Maybe Preprocessing? | python continuousTrainer.py model.json |

 ## Instructions and Directions
+####WARNING: One of the most important things to do during development is to make backups (model.py, model.json and model.h5) between iterations, so you may back track to a known good version.
+If you have not done this yet, set up a github repository and commit often.
+I cannot tell you how many times this saved my ass!

 #####  1. Make sure you have PyGame module installed.
 Try either "conda install pygame" or "pip install pygame"